What Are Corrective Preventative Actions (CPAs)

-CPAs can be an element of proactive risk management
+CPAs can be a mitigative element of proactive risk management processes, including:

-CPAs can also be an element of reactive risk management:
+CPAs can also be a mitigative element of an SMS' reactive risk management processes:

 - Hazard occurrence (safety incident);